There is an option now on your profile page

 - Also, in The People of the Black Circle the Devi Yasmina is captured and imprisoned in a tower atop Mount Yimsha.
 This time, Conan infiltrates the tower with the help of an enchanted girdle that protects him from the magic of the evil wizards within.

-- Done to Bellina in The Elenium.
-Subverted in that she is a cannibalistic Eldritch Abomination worshipper who needs to be locked away for the good of the surrounding villages.
+- Done to Bellina in The Elenium because she is a cannibalistic Eldritch Abomination worshipper who needs to be locked away for the good of the surrounding villages.

 - The abducted Princess Eilonwy is found in a tower of her ancestral home, Caer Colur, in the third book of the Chronicles of Prydain.